yongchaofan/tinyTerm/docs/index.md

 >
 > To copy file from server to a local folder, select the filename in the terminal window, then chose "scp_to_folder.js" from script menu.
 >
-> ### FTPd/TFTPd
+> ### FTPd/TFTPd/HTTPd
 > A built in FTP server can be used for simple file transfer tasks, like software download to network devices.
 Only one user name "tiny" is allowed to login, with password "term".
 For security, user session to the FTP server is timed out in 1 minute without action, and FTP server will time out in 15 minutes without active connection.
 >
 > Similarly a built in TFTP server can be used for file transfer with simpler devices like cable modems.
 TFTP server times out after 5 minutes.
+>
+> A built in HTTP server is started as soon as tinyTerm is started, for the first instance of tinyTerm running, HTTPd listens at 127.0.0.1:8080, the second instance listens at 127.0.0.1:8081, the third instance listens at 127.0.0.1:8082, so on and so forth.
+Since it's listening on 127.0.0.1 only, the HTTPd will only accept connections from local machine, for the purpose of scripting.
 ---

-## Extending tinyTerm
+## Scripting in tinyTerm

 Built in xmlhttp interface at 127.0.0.1:8080 allows tinyTerm to be controled programmatically.
 VBScript and JavaScript are two of the scripting languages that can take advantage of the xmlhttp interface.

-The script scp_to_folder.js referenced in the previous section, is a perfect example of extending tinyTerm with scripting
+The script scp_to_folder.js referenced in the trailer, is a perfect example of extending tinyTerm with scripting

 ```js
 // Javascript to download a highlighted file via scp.